Impetigo

 • Wash your hands again.

-The infected child should not use the same towels, linen or flannels as the rest of the family.
+The infected child should not share the bath, use the same towels, linen or flannels as the rest of the family.
 Do not share grooming items such as tweezers, nail clippers or toothbrushes until the sores have healed.

 Everyone in the family must be careful about hand washing.
 Try to stop your child (or anyone else in the family) from touching the sores, and cut your child’s fingernails short to prevent scratching.